ekeilty17/ekeilty17.github.io/_posts/trigonometry-series/2022-08-05-pythagorean-identities.md

 ## The Pythagorean Theorem

-This is one of the oldest and more famous theorems in mathematics.
+This is one of the older and more famous theorems in mathematics.
 It states that given a right triangle, the sum of the square of the legs equals the square of the hypotenuse.
-When I say "square" I both mean _squared_ in the algebra sense, and a _square_ in the geometric sense.
+When I say "square" I mean _squared__ in the algebra sense, and a _square_ in the geometric sense.

 <center>
 {% tikz pythagoraean-theorem %}